nbryan/deference/README.md

 Wait waits for a specified period of time before resolving.
 The default is 1000ms.
 If you'd like to execute some logic after another deferred finishes _and_ after a specified period of time, use wait.

 Sound pretty useless, right?
 Why would anyone use this?
-In my case I need to post many things to Facebook at a time.
-Often a thousand posts or more.
-Using serial in combination with wait prevents Facebook from rate-limiting my posts.
+Imagine a case where you need to post many things to Facebook at a time without getting rate-limited.
+Using serial in combination with wait would prevent Facebook from rate-limiting your posts.

 ```javascript
 var items = [1, 2, 3, 4];